 Example: The data visualizations in the National Association of Realtors 2013 Annual Report show the organization’s social media growth in an easy-to-understand way.

-5) Use a Visual Language
+5) Apply Your Visual Language

 The visuals you include tell your story as much as the words on the page.
 Your choice of illustrations, photos, colors, and fonts make your visual language an extension of your brand identity.